How To Make Passive Income

 While I am a firm believer in “The harder I work, the luckier I get”, I’ve had a few frustrations lately, waiting for the UK / USA ecommerce stores to be ready.
 So I was looking for a little distraction.

-So many people seemed to be posting on Facebook about their sources of passive income, that I decided to diversify until the stores are ready and see if I too could generate that elusive passive income online.
+As so many people seemed to be posting on Facebook about their sources of passive income, I decided to diversify until the stores are ready and see if I too could generate that elusive passive income online.

-To do this I had a little gamble with two ways to earn passive income:
+To do this I had a little gamble with this way to earn passive income:

 - The Billion Coin (TBC)